 He loved being in the kitchen with me when we entertained friends and he would always show up the minute I set foot in the kitchen, offering eager help.

 It was with sadness that I watched us drift apart and eventually lose complete connection for a few years.
 There were times where I thought I am going to have to let it be and let him go, but I could not give him up and eventually I refused to give up.
 I sent him a Facebook friend request and to my surprise he accepted.
 I watched him grow into an amazing young adult from a distance.
 Thank goodness for social media!

 That initial sadness changed into tremendous elated joy when we reconnected.
 Tentatively at first but then as time went by we connected with great fervor and our relationship was restored.
 Perhaps with greater strength than ever and I feel grateful that I didn’t give up.

 His passion for food elevated.
 Soon he was washing dishes in a restaurant.
 He started with nothing and eventually worked his way up to become the executive sous chef at Shila restaurant, Tel Aviv.
-His food passion evolved into dessert and his dishes found maturity in the gorgeous works of art you see today in our book, in the chocolates he hand-makes and on the plates of pastry art he serves in the restaurant.
+His food passion evolved into dessert and his dishes found maturity in the gorgeous works of art you see today in our book, in the chocolates he hand-makes, and on the plates of pastry art he serves in the restaurants.